The women in the Hiraizumi tourist information are delighted to try their English on Western travellers:

 The powerful Oshu Fujiwara Clan

 At that time the local ruling clan of the Oshu Fujiwara held their own against the central government in Kyoto.
-But not only cloth patterns came along the Silk Road, also new ideas and concepts, like Buddhism and new concepts of garden architecture.
-Hiraizumi is one of the first examples where this new ideas harmoniously mixed with the older ideas of Nature worship.
+But not only cloth patterns came along the Silk Road, but also new ideas and concepts.
+For instance, Buddhism and new concepts of garden architecture arrived in Japan that way.
+Hiraizumi may be in the backwaters of Japan today.
+But it is one of the first examples where these new ideas harmoniously mixed with the older ideas of Nature worship.

-In front of the main temple hall, a dozen young men in traditional Japanese jackets and wild headdresses with a pile of feathers are performing a dynamic dance, accompanied by drums and pipes.
+In front of the main temple hall, a dozen young men are performing a dynamic dance, accompanied by drums and pipes.
+They are clad in in traditional Japanese jackets and wild headdresses with a pile of feathers.
 Behind them an exhibition of prize-winning chrysanthemums elicits admiration by the visitors.

 The famous Golden Hall of Hiraizumi